 -

-Add sea salt to taste and serve with an optional dollop of homemade creme fraiche.
+Remove the bones from the soup, add sea salt to taste, and serve at the table with an optional dollop of homemade creme fraiche.

 We visited the National Museum of the American Indian in Washington DC last year, and the cafe is amazing!
 The cafe features indigenous food from the Western Hemisphere and reflects the food and cooking techniques from each region.
 There are cooking stations for each region and the ingredients change with each season.
 I had cedar plank roasted salmon, a wild rice salad, and some other salad with fiddlehead ferns.
 Quite a difference from most of the other Wash DC museums that serve mostly McDonalds.
 Here is a link to the cafe menus: http://www.mitsitamcafe.com/content/menus.asp.
 They sell a cookbook too!